 Off-course German bombers accidentally bombed London on August 23-24, 1940.
 RAF Bomber Command on August 25-26 directed a small reprisal raid against Berlin.
 Hitler growing inpatient with the air battle and troubled by the losses of planes and crews was furious.
 A string believer in terror tactics, he was outraged that such attacks should be used against Germany.
 He called the British "night gangsters" and ordered an immediate change in Luftwaffe tactics.
 Rather than completing its offensive against the RAF infrastructure, Hitler ordered a "Blitz" on British cities which began in earnest on September 7.
 Goering was disturbed because the RAF resistance was making him look bad in frnt of Hitler.
 He had promissed an swift victory to his Führer.
 For the new phase of the battle he had brought his personal train to Pas-de-Calais to take charge from his Luftwaffe commanders.
 [Gilbert, p.
 339.]
 (Goering was a fighter ace in World War I and Hitler had made him the Commander of the Luftwaffe.
 He had none of the training or technical capabilities of the highly professional Luftwaffe command.)
 The attack on September 7 included 300 bombers and 600 escorts.
 The target was the London docks, but the surronding residential area waslso heavily hit.
 The followup day a smaller attack on September 8 hit electrical power plants and railway stations.
 The 200 attackers were swarmed over by FAF fighters and 88 were shot down, devestating total.
 The attacks on London rather than the forward air fields in Kent and along the coast brought the Luftwaffe bombers in range of Lee Malory and 12 Group's big wing.
 This was a shock to Luftwaffe pilots who had been told that RAF Fighter Command had been reduced to less than 200 fighters.
 The Luftwaffe, however, kept coming.
 So did Bomber Command continue raids over Berlin.
 One report indicted that Goebbel's garden took a direct hit.
 [Gilbert, p.
 340.]
 It was the London Blitz that is best rememberes with the image of fires around St. Pauls Cathedral, but the Luftwaffe targetted cities throughout Britain: Bristol, Cardiff, Liverpool, Manchester, Southampton, Swansea, and others.
 The Luftwaffe continued large scale raids.
 There were, for example 230 bombers and 700 fighters launched on September 15 and 56 were shot down.
 In general RAF losses were about half of the Luftwaffe losses and many of the RAF pilots bailed out unharmed while the shot down German pilots were lost to the Luftwaffe.
 The Blitz ws the most intense aerial bombing campaign seen to that time, far worst than the bombing of Republican cities in Spain, Rotterdam, or the Japanese bomving of Chinese cities.
 The change in tactics, however. proved to be a disastrous mistake.
 Hitler's oft repeated penchant for mindless violence was to cost the Luftwaffe dearly.
 (Strangely, Hitler's judgement during his rise to power and in the early military campaigns was to result in great victories.
 Beginning with stopping the Panzers before Dunkirk and this decission as well as countless other future decissions, Hitler's war directives were to seriously compromise the NAZI war effort.)
 The Luftwaffe's attacks wreaked havoc on civilians in London and major English cities, but the British did not crack.
 An estimated 42,000 civilians were killed.
 American newsman Edward R. Murrow broadcasting from London ("London calling ...") described Britain's valiant resistance to rapt American radio audiences, greatly affecting American attitides toward the Hitler and the NAZIs.
 With the Blitz, Fighter Command finally committed foreign squadrons (Candian, Czech, and Polish) that they had been unsure about.
 They were susosed to communicate in Enhlish in the air, but in the heat of battle that proved impossible.
 They proved to be some of the most gallant pilots in the FAF.
 While British cities burned, the RAF was given a respite, allowing its forward air bases to recover from the damage done in August.
 As a result the RAF was able to mount increasingly costly attacks on the German bomber fleets.
 The German offensive finally had to be broken off on September 16 because of mounting losses and deteriorating weather.
 The Luftwaffe had a achieved none of Hitler's goals.
 [Fest, p.
 639.]

 Luftwaffe attacks in July and August caused very few civiian casualties.
-This was in part because of the evacuations, but primarily because the Luftwaffe targeted the RAF airfields and other selected military facilities.
-With the exception of the Channel ports, London and other British cities were not targeted.
-Ambassador Kennedy reports that Churchill told him that 780 civilans had been killed.
+This was primarily because the Luftwaffe targeted the RAF airfields and other selected military facilities where few civilians were located. .
+With the exception of the Channel ports, London in particular and other large ciies were not heavily targeted.
+There were some night raids on the industrial midlands.
+But the great bulk of the the Luftwaffe hammered 11 Groups forward air bases in southeast England where Sea Lion invasion was to land.
+And unless the major cities were targeted, mass casualties would not occur.
+Ambassador Kennedy reported that Churchill told him that 780 civilans had been killed.
 [J.P.
 Kennedy, September 2, 1940.]
 This was a small fraction of what the British had anticipated before the War.
 Tragically this was to change.